Public Education: Start Again

 Posted by Stephen Dill on March 8, 2011

 The President is asking for your advice.
-In a program called Advise The Advisor, Melody Barnes, Director of the Domestic Policy Council and one of President Obama’s senior advisors on education policy, is asking for feedback from parents, teachers and students about what’s working in their communities and what needs to change when it comes to education.
-There is a promise within her video that all responses submitted before end of the day Friday (3/11/11) will be read by White House staffers and compiled into a summary document for review by the President and his advisors.
+In a program called Advise The Advisor, Melody Barnes, Director of the Domestic Policy Council and one of President Obama’s senior advisors on education policy, is asking for feedback from parents, teachers, and students about what’s working in their communities and what needs to change when it comes to education.
+There is a promise within her video that all responses submitted before the end of the day Friday (3/11/11) will be read by White House staffers and compiled into a summary document for review by the President and his advisors.

 Our system is antiquated, built on foundations that could not scale with America and have not provided consistent results for decades.
 When a system is broken it is a waste of time to focus on bandages if no one is developing a cure for the cause.
 Can we entertain a two-pronged approach that maintains buildings and programs for a little while longer while another team starts from square one?
 The smartest investment would be a new system that is in tune with the future: distributed, decentralized and individual.
 A system that is not based on capital-intense administration and buildings.
 One that affords every citizen the same opportunity, not just what their community can afford.
 We need to put a team together to rethink education from scratch.